Heavy Equipment Financing: Guide to Getting Funded

 Step 5: Get approved.

 Your loan goes through when your application meets underwriting requirements and gets credit approval.
-Next, the money goes directly to the seller to pay the invoice.
+Next, the money is paid directly to the seller to settle the invoice.
 We can help you set up automatic payments, or you can arrange to pay by check or electronic payment.

-Here are the answers to the most common question we hear about equipment financing.
+Here are the answers to the most frequently asked questions about equipment financing.

 What heavy equipment can I finance?